EasyEyes/remote-calibrator/README.md

 You may now dive into the documentation of the functions.
 Arguments in square brackets are optional, e.g. `init([options, [callback]])` means both `options` configuration and the `callback` function are optional, while you have to put a `options` if you want to call the callback function.
 The default values of `options` are listed in each section with explanation.

 ## Functions

+If you don't want to use the default panel and want to integrate the process into your experiment, you can also call each calibration function individually.
+Please see the instructions below.

 ### 🎬 Initialize